tomernahum/CUNYFirst-Schedule-Builder-Userbot/readme.md

 .

-please note that the userbot basically breaks if your internet is being really, but it will keep being attempted every interval.
+please note that the userbot basically breaks if your internet is being really slow, but it will keep attempting to sign up every interval.

-note that I did not reasearch how selenium actually works before writing this, I just tried to get something made quickly, so don't judge me too hard for the quality
+note that I did not reasearch how selenium actually works before writing this, I just tried to get something made quickly, so don't judge me too hard for the quality.
+It also only works 90% of the time but it runs every X seconds so it evens out